GSA/digitalgov.gov/content/posts/2014-12-30-trends-on-tuesday-the-hottest-digitalgov-mobile-articles-in-2014.md

 url: /2014/12/30/trends-on-tuesday-the-hottest-digitalgov-mobile-articles-in-2014/
 date: 2014-12-30 11:10:55 -0400
 title: 'Trends on Tuesday: The Hottest DigitalGov Mobile Articles in 2014'
 summary: 'QR codes, apps about whales, bullying and railroad crossings, challenges of responsive Web design and mobilizing charts and tables were the things you were most interested in this year.
-We publish mobile trends every Tuesday and&nbsp;feature a government mobile app every Thursday on the mobile channel of DigitalGov.
+We publish mobile trends every Tuesday and feature a government mobile app every Thursday on the mobile channel of DigitalGov.
 In addition, we do recaps of MobileGov'
 authors:
   - jparcell
 categories: